 I themed our activities with the grandkids around Christmas Trees.
 Here are 8 different Christmas tree traditions that will bring the spirit of Christmas into your home.
-Plus, your kids/grandkids will find them downright fun!
+Plus, they are downright fun!

-#1: Christmas Tree Traditions: Tree Branch Christmas Trees & Colors of Nature
+#1 Christmas Tree Traditions: Tree Branch Christmas Trees

 Do your grandkids love nature?
 If so, they’ll have fun with this project.
 It brings together